Mary Ann Walker, Chartist lecturer

 This article forms part of a collection about the City of London Female Charter Association.
 See:

 In an era just coming to terms with the idea of newspaper celebrity, Mary Ann Walker was something of a Chartist sensation.
-A young, outspoken woman who held very a definite fascination for male journalists, she became well known as a Chartist lecturer, whose quick mind and turn of phrase made her a match for hecklers and opponents alike.
+A young, outspoken woman who held very a definite fascination for male journalists, she shone briefly as a Chartist lecturer, whose quick mind and turn of phrase made her a match for hecklers and opponents alike.

-For just over a year, she and Susanna Inge, the leading lights of the City of London Female Charter Association, made regular appearances, not just in the Chartist Northern Star but in the leader columns of The Times, in cartoon form in Punch and in local papers throughout the land.
-But virtually nothing is known of Mary Ann Walker’s life before she came to prominence in the autumn of 1842, and after the summer of 1843 she disappears back into obscurity.
+For a matter of a few months, she and Susanna Inge, the leading lights of the City of London Female Charter Association, featured not just in the Chartist Northern Star but in the leader columns of The Times, in cartoon form in Punch and in local papers throughout the land.
+But virtually nothing is known of Mary Ann Walker’s life before she came to prominence in the autumn of 1842, and after the spring of 1843 she disappears back into obscurity.

-The City of London Female Charter Association was already in existence by the summer, when Susanna Inge, wrote an address “to the women of England” in which she described herself as a member (Northern Star, 2 July 1842).
-However, there is no record of Mary Ann Walker until the autumn of that year, when she intervened in a public meeting held at the Chartist meeting rooms at 55 Old Bailey in a most dramatic way.
+The City of London Female Charter Association was already in existence when Susanna Inge, wrote an address “to the women of England” in which she described herself as a member (Northern Star, 2 July 1842).
+However, there is no record of Mary Ann Walker until the autumn of that year, when she intervened dramatically in a public meeting held at the Chartist meeting rooms at 55 Old Bailey.

-Although the women’s organisation had already been in existence for some time, the Northern Star reported that meeting was “for the purpose of forming a ‘Female Chartist Association,’ to co-operate with the Male Association and for other objects connected with the ‘People’s Charter’.”
-Presumably this was to be a public launch in an attempt to create interest among potential members.
+Although the women’s organisation had already been in existence for some time, the Northern Star reported that the meeting, held on 17 October 1842, was “for the purpose of forming a ‘Female Chartist Association,’ to co-operate with the Male Association and for other objects connected with the ‘People’s Charter’.”
+Presumably this was to be a public launch or relaunch to create interest among potential members.

 Controversy

 As was typical of female Chartist meetings, the chair and both main speakers were men.
-Perhaps surprisingly, one speaker, a Mr Cohen, declared that he “did not consider that nature intended women to partake of political rights” (Northern Star, 22 October 1842).
+Perhaps surprisingly, one speaker from the floor, a Mr Cohen, declared that he “did not consider that nature intended women to partake of political rights” (Evening Star, 19 November 1842; Northern Star, 22 October 1842).
 Rather, he argued, women were “more happy in the peacefulness and usefulness of the domestic hearth, than in coming forth in public and aspiring after political rights”.
 This created, in the words of the Northern Star’s reporter, a “sensation among the ladies”.

-Though no response is recorded from Susanna Inge, Mary Ann Walker was having none of it.
-She was, she declared, “astonished at the question” (The Examiner, 22 October 1842).
+Mary Ann Walker was having none of it.
+Interrupting Mr Cohen, she stood up to declare that she was “astonished at the question”.
 “She would treat with womanly scorn, as a contemptible scoundrel, the man who would dare to influence her vote by any undue and unworthy means (cheers from the men); for if he were base enough to mislead her in one way, he would in another.
 (Hear, hear and renewed cheers).”

-Mary Ann Walker’s forthright rebuttal of the male speaker, and the remainder of her speech in which she damned the government for its treatment of Chartists in the North of England, were reported at some length in The Times, which even ran a comment article on the subject in which it held her up to ridicule.
-The report was repeated by local newspapers up and down the country, and helped to establish her as a lecturer on the circuit of Chartist meeting rooms.
+Her forthright rebuttal of the male speaker, and the remainder of her speech in which she damned the government for its treatment of Chartists in the North of England, were reported at some length in the two Chartist newspapers, and picked up by The Times, which ran a leader article in which it held her up to ridicule.
+The report was repeated by local newspapers up and down the country, and helped to establish Mary Ann Walker as a novel voice in Chartism.

-A few days later, a second meeting was called at the National Charter Hall, where Miss Walker and Mr Cohen, were again able to debate the finer points of women’s right to vote.
+A few days later, a second meeting was called at the National Charter Hall, where Miss Walker was able to speak at greater length and after some preparation.

 “Miss Mary Anne Walker presented herself on the platform, and became at once the grand attraction of the audience, in connection with the prominent place she had filled within the last few days in the public eye, as the founder, or, at least, leading personage of the Female Chartist Association.
 Miss Walker was habited in deep mourning, and being tall and of prepossessing countenance and figure, with much of grace and dignity of contour in her manner and action, she looked a heroine in the cause which she had taken up with so much enthusiasm.
 She was received with the plaudits of some, while others, ‘from the curiosity to hear a woman speak,’ remained ‘silent and breathless,’ that they might hear.”
 (The Times, 25 October 1842)